unparalleled-js/docs-1/connectors/zendesk/create-custom-object-record-action.md

 # Zendesk - Create custom object record action

 Zendesk allows you to configure custom objects to model, store, and retrieve objects that are not native to Zendesk (e.g. Tickets, Users, Organization).
-Find out more about [here](/connectors/zendesk/sunshine-platform.md)
+Find out more [here](/connectors/zendesk/custom-objects.md).

 This action creates a single record of a custom object into your Zendesk instance.